NVIDIA/spark-rapids/docs/tuning-guide.md

 `spark.executor.cores=6` will run each executor with 6 cores and 6 concurrent tasks per executor, assuming the default setting of one core per task, i.e.: `spark.task.cpus=1`.

+Note that when Apache Spark schedules GPU resources then the GPU resource amount per task, controlled by `spark.task.resource.gpu.amount`, can limit the number of concurrent tasks further.
+For example, if Apache Spark is scheduling for GPUs and `spark.task.resource.gpu.amount=1` then only one task will run concurrently per executor since the RAPIDS Accelerator only supports one GPU per executor.
+When Apache Spark is scheduling for GPUs, set `spark.task.resource.gpu.amount` to the reciprocal of the desired executor task concurrency, e.g.:
+`spark.task.resource.gpu.amount=0.125` will allow up to 8 concurrent tasks per executor.

 It is recommended to run more than one concurrent task per executor as this allows overlapping I/O and computation.
 For example one task can be communicating with a distributed filesystem to fetch an input buffer while another task is decoding an input buffer on the GPU.
 Configuring too